-Here’s a step-by-step guide to creating a new task in windows task scheduler and adding a BAT file.
-It will upload data from a flat file to an oracle table.
-The prime point you will know here is how to add SQL Loader script to the BAT file.
+Here’s a guide to create a new task in Windows Task Scheduler and add a BAT file.
+This guide will show you how to upload data from a flat file to an Oracle table.
+The main focus is on adding an SQL Loader script to the BAT file.

 Table of contents